 To be honest, I was deeply underwhelmed (NTD40) when I took my first bite.
 When you queue this long for street food, it kind of set your expectation sky high.

-While I was queuing, my partner made very good food decisions as compared to mine.
+It was at this point that I regrouped with my partner.
+He made very good food decisions as compared to mine.
 The Big Chicken Fillet (NTD70) was tender, juicy and mostly boneless making it an easy eating affair.

-We also tried Yam Milk Tea (NTD60).
-Woah, this beverage was so thick and filling.
-Not quite the right stuff for me tonight.
-It was like drinking diluted mash yam. :)
+I also took a sip of his Yam Milk Tea (NTD60).
+Woah, this beverage was so thick and filling – it’s like drinking diluted mash yam.
+Not quite the right stuff for me tonight as I was already stuffed.

 There were other interesting stalls which we didn’t have the time or stomach space to sample.
 So if you have tried good stuff at NingXia Night Market, mind sharing them with our readers?